QuiteAFancyEmerald/Holy-Unblocker/README.md

 - [x] Add Rammerhead support - done
 - [x] Fix slow Ultraviolet speeds despite being local; something on the backend?? - done
 - [x] Fix Ultraviolet on Firefox - (partial/needs work)
-- [ ] Adapt Applications page to use either Rammerhead or UV (for Reddit, YouTube, Discord)
+- [x] Adapt Applications page to use Scramjet (for Reddit, YouTube, Discord) - done
 - [x] libcurl, epoxy and all that fun stuff - done
 - [x] socks5/tor routing option that can be configured (enabled) via either a cookie or pathname as a settings meny option - done
 - [x] socks5 regional proxy implementation - done
 - [ ] Update games page content to 10000 games
-- [ ] Update Applications page to reflect modern fast links (use examples from the modern web proxy base)
+- [x] Update Applications page to reflect modern fast links (use examples from the modern web proxy base) - done. can be expanded later
 - [x] Update settings menu again to make more room for more features
 - [x] Update csel.js (after Setting menu redesign) to support custom transports, icon swap, routing - done
 - [x] Update csel.js to support network based adblocking (partial/needs work)